Couples Counsellor, MBACP (Accredited)

 This therapist has indicated that they belong to an Accredited Register.

 Other areas of counselling I deal with

-Cancellation charges Generally the full fee is payable if less than 48 hours (excluding weekends) is given.There is no payment required for missed sessions if due notice is given.
+Cancellation charge The full fee is payable if less than 24 hours (excluding weekends) is given.
+No payment is required for missed sessions if due notice is given.

 Telephone/Skype may be options, for which payment is required in advance of the session.

 When I work